GrahamJA-97/flask-blog/README.md

 ### Flask-Login

 [Flask-Login](https://flask-login.readthedocs.io/en/latest/) is being used so that I can track user states and maintain some level of control of users being logged in vs. out.

+### File logging

+I included support for file logging, this way if errors are encountered during normal running (not in debug mode) they are stored in a file.
+I decided to go with a max size of 10kb per file and 10 versions of the log at a time.